 In fact, proving human reasoning does not work is a major theme of the Bible.
 This starts from the beginning in the Garden of Eden when the first humans ate from the “tree of the knowledge of good and evil” (Gen. 2:17).
-Eating the fruit from this symbolic tree meant that human beings would decide for themselves what was right and wrong instead of relying on God’s direction.
+Eating the fruit from this tree symbolized how human beings would decide for themselves what is right and wrong instead of relying on God’s direction.

 Again, the tragic results of this are obvious throughout the record of history.

 In order for Americans to walk together in agreement—to truly make the nation better—we must first admit that man cannot govern himself.
 Each citizen must consider that his ideas could be wrong—and that they almost certainly are wrong.

 The Bible contains a cautionary tale of what happens if a nation relies on its own ideas rather than God’s.
 This point is so important that it takes up much of the Old Testament.